bawdeveloppement/xle/engine/README.md

 Create a directory like this ${projectDir}/engine/${engineName}

 Thanks to Enrique García Cota for providing Middleclass.
 See middleclass.lua for license.
-Thanks to RXI for providing json utility class.
+Thanks to Jeffrey Friedl for providing json utility class.
 See json.lua for license.